-Codenames: Disney works off the same Codenames system that we all know and love by now.
-Players split into two teams, each of which have a code master.
-A grid of words (or pictures, all of the cards are double sided) is laid out for all players to see.
+Codenames: Disney works off the same Codenames system that we all know and love.
+Players split into two teams, each of which has a code master.
+A grid of words (or pictures, as all the cards are double-sided) is laid out for all players to see.
 Following this, a small secret grid is placed so only the two code masters can see it.
 This grid will tell the code masters which of the words are the ones their team has to guess, which belong to the other team, and which is the dreaded assassin.

-The codemasters will then take turns giving clues to their team.
+The Codemasters will then take turns giving clues to their team.
 Each clue must consist of a word and a number.
 With the idea being that the word is a clue that will guide their teams to a number of cards.
-The rest of the team can then discuss before eventually picking out cards one at a time as their guesses.
-Should their first pick be correct then they cover the card with a tile of their team’s colour and the turn continues allowing them to guess more.
+The rest of the team can then discuss, before eventually picking out cards one at a time as their guesses.
+Should their pick be correct, they cover the card with a tile of their team’s colour.
+The turn then continues, allowing them to guess more.

-However, if they make a mistake then they either place out a blank tile (if no team owned the card) or a tile of their opponent's colour!
-Even worse, the turn prematurely ends meaning they can’t continue to guess!
+If they make a mistake, they either place out a blank tile (if no team owned the card) or a tile of their opponent's colour!
+Worse - the turn prematurely ends, meaning they can’t continue to guess.
 The game is won when either team manages to place all of their coloured tiles.
-Should any team accidentally guess the assassin word then the game immediately ends with a loss for that team!
+Should any team accidentally guess the assassin word, the game immediately ends with a loss for that team!

-Codenames: Disney can be played either with a 'family' 4x4 grid, excluding the assassin or a typical 5x5 grid.
-This is exactly like original Codenames.
+Codenames: Disney can be played either with a 'family' 4x4 grid, excluding the assassin, or a typical 5x5 grid exactly like the original Codenames.

 Fiona’s Final Thoughts

-I am a big fan of Codenames: Disney, perhaps even more-so than the original game, but its biggest drawback is that the theme can be polarising.
-Among adults there are a lot of nostalgic Disney fans, but there are other people who have no interest in it.
-Whilst I know that it doesn’t matter, because linking the pictures can easily be completely independent of knowing what the pictures are, some people are put off playing.
-With a high player count game like Codenames that can make it hard to get the group together.
+I am a big fan of Codenames: Disney, perhaps even more so than the original game, but its biggest drawback is that the theme can be polarising.
+Among adults, there are a lot of nostalgic Disney fans.
+But there are other people who have no interest in it.
+While I know that it doesn’t matter, because linking the pictures can be completely independent of knowing what the pictures are, some people are put off playing.
+With a high player count game like Codenames, that can make it hard to get the group together.